serverless/serverless/README.md

 JAWS: The Javascript + AWS Stack
 =================================

-**Under-Construction!
-Please contribute, or go for a swim while we finish this.
-The water is nice...**

 This stack uses new tools from Amazon Web Services to completely redefine how to build massively scalable (and cheap) web applications.

 The Goals of JAWS: